vedantparnaik/Credit-card-fraud-detection-with-Autoencoders/README.md

     - Precision
     - Recall
     - F1-score
-  - Emphasize metrics that address class imbalance, crucial for fraud detection.
+  - Emphasize metrics that address class imbalance, which are crucial for fraud detection.

 ## Requirements